Truong-X-Tran/WisdomNet-trustable-machine-learning-toward-error-free-classification.-With-Codes/README.md

 ## WisdomNet examples directory (more code files will be added ...
 I plan to have it done in this month)
 ### WisdomNet on convolutional neural networks models examples
- [mnist_0_1_cnn_wisdomNet.py]() Trains a WisdomNet on deep convolutional neural networks on the set of digits 0 and 1 in MNIST dataset.
+ [adding code please comeback later]() Trains a WisdomNet on deep convolutional neural networks on the set of digits 0 and 1 in MNIST dataset.